Jonathan Zia, Ph.D.

 January 2018 - August 2020

 Graduate research assistant (GRA) in the Inan Research Lab of the Department of Electrical and Computer Engineering.
-Research focuses on signal processing and artificial intelligence methods for cardiac bio-signal processing.
+Research focuses on using machine learning to create next-generation devices for physiological monitoring.

 May 2015 - July 2015